Maivin Workflow

 Finally, split the dataset into training and validation groups.

-Train a Vision Model
+Train Vision Model

 From the "Projects" page, click on "Model Experiments" of your project.

 Create a new experiment by clicking "New Experiment" on the top right corner.
-Enter the name the description of this experiment.
+Enter the name and the description of this experiment.
 Click "Create New Experiment".

 Navigate to the "Training Sessions".